TRINITY ROBOTICS

 The robots must begin each match with dimensions smaller than 18″ x 18″ x 18″.
 They can expand once the match has started.

-Prior to the start of a match, each robot will be allowed to use one of their alliance colored rings as a preload.
+Prior to the start of a match, each robot will be allowed to use one of their alliance color/yellow pins as a preload.
 A preload is placed so that it is:

 • contacting one robot of the same alliance color

-• not contacting the same robot as another preload
+• not contacting the same preload as another robot

-• not touching a corner, mobile goal, or robot
+• not touching a goal, loader, load zone, or toggle

 Autonomous Bonus

-At the end of the 15-second autonomous period, once all scoring objects, field elements, and robots on the field come to a rest, the alliance with the most points will be awarded 6 points.
-In the case of a tie, each alliance will receive 3 points.
+At the end of the 15-second autonomous period, once all pins, cups, field elements, and robots on the field come to a rest, the alliance with the most points will be awarded 12 points.
+In the case of a tie, each alliance will receive 6 points.

 Robots cannot cross the autonomous line (the double white tape line running across the middle of the field) during the autonomous period.
-Doing so will result in the opposing alliance receiving the the 6 point bonus.
+Doing so will result in the opposing alliance receiving the the 12 point bonus.
 If both alliances cross the line, no points will be awarded to either alliance.
-The only exception is when opposing robots are interacting with the same ring, mobile goal, or neutral wall stake.
-If this causes a robot to cross the autonomous line, they will not be penalized.

 Autonomous Win Point